 Wharton County Junior College offers free tutoring for all current students through the Learning Assistance Center (LAC).
-There are tutoring labs on the Wharton, Sugar Land, and Richmond campuses.
-Professional tutors, who have been certified by the College Reading and Learning Association (CLRA), staff the labs.
-These certified tutors are trained to assist students in the areas of Reading, Writing, and Math.
-For more information visit one of the LAC labs on campus during operating hours or contact the Office of Student Services.
+Learning Assistant Centers, located on the Wharton, Richmond, and Sugar Land Campuses, deliver in-person tutoring by professional tutoring staff.
+All tutors providing tutoring on a face-to-face basis have at least a bachelor's degree in the area related to the subject they tutor.
+The centers are certified by the College Reading and Learning Association (CRLA) and the tutors are trained to assist students in the areas of reading, writing, and mathematics.
+In addition, the tutors assist students to locate valid online resources.
+For more information visit one of the campus LAC labs during operating hours or contact the Office of Student Services.